Before we begin, I want to tell you to keep an open mind.

-And spend their entire energy complaining about their lives instead of taking action.
+You can see how some people have just given up.
+And they spend their entire energy complaining about their lives instead of taking action.

-This behaviour can be terrible for you and the way you appear.
+This behavior can be terrible for you and the way you appear.
 Self-loathing is very unattractive.

 There is one expression: “If you don’t love yourself, how do you expect others to love you?”